Piling School

-The Piling School was a genre of Chinese painting, named for its place of origin, now Changzhou in Jiangsu province.
+The Piling School (毗陵畫派), also called Changzhou School (常州畫派), was a genre of Chinese painting, named for its place of origin, now Changzhou in Jiangsu province.
 The style was influenced by contact with Japan, and examples are found almost exclusively in Japan and particularly in collections associated with the great Japanese Buddhist monasteries.

 Origin

 Such paintings and associated art works are a reflection of the vigorous medieval overseas trade between China and Japan.

 Piling (毘陵/毗陵 (pílíng)) itself was a part of Changzhou close to Lake Tai in Jiangsu Province.
 Many other genre artists can be associated with this general area.
 Although their surviving works are few, the clear influence of their painting can be readily seen in shards of Yuan period blue-and-white porcelain from the Jingdezhen production area.